vanjohnson879/frontline-cloud-doc/content/reference/admin/custom_sso/index.md

 - select the user type "internal" to only allow users from your organization
 - add `gatling.io` as an authorized domain

-You will need to create a client ID of the type "web application", with the authorized redirect URI we will provide you, then send us the client ID and client secret.
+You will need to create a client ID of the type "web application" with the authorized **redirect URI**, then send us the client ID and client secret.

 ### GitHub